Ethiopia country profile

 Ethiopia is Africa's oldest independent country and its second largest in terms of population.
 Apart from a five-year occupation by Mussolini's Italy, it has never been colonised.

-It has a unique cultural heritage, being the home of the Ethiopian Orthodox Church - one of the oldest Christian churches - and a monarchy that ended only in the coup of 1974.
+It has a unique cultural heritage, being the home of the Ethiopian Orthodox Church - one of the oldest Christian denominations - and a monarchy that ended only in the coup of 1974.

 It served as a symbol of African independence throughout the colonial period, and was a founder member of the United Nations and the African base for many international organisations.